ibitec7/indicators-cli/README.md

 ```
     What's New:
-    - v1.0.0: Upgrade to a polars library to support concurrent data processing,
+    - v1.0.0: Upgrade to polars library to support concurrent data processing,
                 lazy computations  and support for both CPU and GPU engines.

     - v1.0.1: Added support for asynchronous handling of I/O bound tasks and downloading